 Using the Reolink App

-Choose the "Display" section and tap on "Stream."3.
-Clear Current Settings:
+Step 2.
+Choose the Display section and tap on Stream.

 Using the Reolink Client